oriches/Simple.Wpf.Tabs/README.md

 ```

 ###Template
-With all the WPF MVVM apps I build I make heavy use of DataTemplates from XAML - I avoid implementing user controls because it encourages to much code behind :) If I need some code behind (purely for UI purposes) I use a Blend Behavior.
+With all the WPF MVVM apps I build I make heavy use of data templates pattern in XAML - I avoid implementing user controls because it encourages to much code behind :) If I need some code behind (purely for UI purposes) I use a Blend Behavior.

 ```XAML
 <DataTemplate DataType="{x:Type t:BlueTabViewModel}">